 If you haven't donated plasma or red blood cells before, it may sound a little bit more intimidating than it is.
 Plasma is made of mostly water and proteins and your body regenerates it every 24 hours.
 To learn more about how plasma donation works and how plasma protein therapies can help patient populations read our complete guide here.

 To welcome you to the club, most donation centers offer new donor bonuses.
-At Parachute, new members receive a $50 bonus on their first donation and a $100 bonus on their second.
-Combined with your donation base payments, this adds up to over $205 just for making two donations.
+At Parachute, new members receive a $25 bonus on their first donation and a $30 bonus on their second.
+Combined with your donation base payments and time incentive bonuses, this can add up to $130 just for making two donations.

 For many, one of the biggest frustrations when donating blood, plasma, or other blood components can be the long wait times at the donation center.